 - We are in compliance with your rights under the Consumer Protection Act.

-- For CLASSES, in all cases, fees are non-refundable after the 10 day period (once classes begin).
-A refund will be issued within the 10 day period, less classes passed and a $50 + HST cancellation fee will apply.
-Dated, written withdrawal is required.
+- For classes, in all cases, fees are non-refundable after the 10 day period once classes begin.
+A refund will be issued before or within the 10 day period, and a $50 + HST cancellation fee will apply (per each class registered).
+A $25 + HST Admin fee will be charged for all cancellations, minus classes passed.
+Dated, written withdrawal (email) is required.
 Non-attendance does not constitute notice of withdrawal.

 - A $25 + HST Admin fee will be charged for all cancellations.

 - Camp registration deadlines are generally the Thursday before the start of the camp week.

 - If cancelled before the registration deadline of the camp week, a $50 + HST cancellation fee will apply (e.g. camp week is Monday, July 15th- Friday, July 19th, must cancel by the registration deadline of Monday, July 8).

 - If cancelled after the registration deadline of the camp week, a $50 + HST cancellation fee will apply (e.g. camp week is Monday, July 15th –Friday, July 19th, if cancelled after the registration deadline of Monday, July 8th).

 - For camps, in all cases, fees are non-refundable after the camp day has started.